StasBratanich/RestaurantManagementSystem/README.md

 ## 📌 Project Status: Incomplete

-This project is currently in an active development phase and is not considered complete.
+This project is currently in an active development phase and is **not considered complete**.
 There are essential components that still require implementation:

 Server-side Integration: The server-side functionality, including setting up the server architecture, defining APIs, and handling data communication between the client-side and server-side components, is currently in progress.